 The “Blue Republican” group is set apart from other Liberty-oriented groups by being less interested in winning philosophical purity contests than with winning supporters for Liberty, on the understanding that the most valuable principles are those that make a practical difference.
 My archive of writing seeks to find common ground with people who don’t yet identify with the liberty movement, to develop a civil discourse that helps them see how some of the ideas, policies and politicians that they typically support frustrate their liberal principles, when those principles are properly and consistently understood.
 Blue Republican is not so much concerned with pushing a libertarian orthodoxy (which is bound to fail and always has), but with helping all people, and especially those who regard themselves as broadly Liberal, see how so many of our prevailing political assumptions are wrong.

+Blue Republican is entirely non-partisan.
 The Blue Republican seal says “Principle before Party”.
 There’s a big market for that sentiment nowadays.
 Millions of Americans are already primed to reject the idea that the Left or the Right is the problem and that the Right or the Left is the solution – but many of them haven’t been exposed to an alternative account of our politics that promotes liberty without pushing an entire worldview that represents a paradigm shift too large for them to accept.
 Blue Republican fills that niche.

 The rise of Blue Republican has been concurrent with the recent remaking of the GOP from the inside by extremely enthusiastic liberty activists.
 This process is well underway and arguably the most exciting thing in American politics today.
 These (mostly young) activists are pro-peace, anti-corporatism, and pro-Love, and they don’t get their ideas only from the media and professors who can’t help but teach what they were taught in the big-state progressive era of the 60s and 70s.
 These new Republicans are, in other words, driven by many of the things that many Democrats believe have been far too absent from the Republican party for far too long, and are more absent from the Democratic party than they have been for a long time.